 Blog

-This series explores the charms of a city and its people by walking around the area from the station, asking people you meet about it, and chatting with bar owners.
-This time, we're taking a business trip to Tokyo.
-So, look forward to seeing which stations we explore...
+This series explores the charms of a town and its people by walking around the area from the station, asking people we meet about it, and chatting with bar owners.
+This time, after a business trip, we return to the Hankyu Takarazuka and Minoh lines to explore the area around Hattori Tenjin Station.
+This is the Hattori Tenjin Station edition.

 Blog